1. The highest point or part; the top.

 To climb to the summit.

-[Middle English somet, from Old French sommette, diminutive of som, top, from Latin summum, from neuter of summus, highest; see uper in Indo-European roots.]
+[Middle English somet, from Old French sommette, diminutive of som, top, from Latin summum, from neuter of summus, highest; see uper in the Appendix of Indo-European roots.]

 Synonyms: summit, peak1, pinnacle, acme, apex, zenith, climax